 During this period, it is important that you follow the rehabilitation plan on the following page.
 Following your rehabilitation plan will help to prevent further injury and help to improve your function.
 You can walk on your leg as comfort allows.
-You can use crutches and/or a splint until your knee specialist appointment.
-Your knee may be swollen; resting and elevating it will help.
+You can use crutches and/or a splint if supplied by A&E. Your knee may be swollen; resting and elevating it will help.
 Take pain killers as prescribed.